dwork269-wq/dwork269-wq.github.io/_posts/2024-09-21-notes-terra-money-anchor-protocol-whitepapers.md

 permalink: /notes-terra-money-anchor-protocol-whitepapers/
 ---

-# Quick Notes on the Terra and Anchor Whitepapers

 Exploring some stablecoin history today.

 In this post, I jot down quick comments and immediate impressions while reading the Terra Money and Anchor Protocol whitepapers.